NACLab/ngc-learn/docs/demonstrations/demo4_recall.md

-# Demo 4: Pattern Completion: Auto-Associative Recall
+# Demo 4: Pattern Completion through Auto-Associative Recall

 <i>NOTE: This demonstration is under construction and thus incomplete at the moment...</i>